We Tested 8 AI Trip Planners. Here Are the Best AI Travel Apps for 2026

 Google has been quietly rolling AI into Maps and Search.
 You can ask Gemini for a travel plan in natural language and have it pull from current Maps data, real reviews, and the open web.
 The Maps integration is the part that matters: anything Gemini suggests, you can save to a Google list with one tap, and the data is current.
 Real opening hours, real reviews, real "permanently closed" labels.

 Best for: People who already plan trips through Google Maps.
-If you live in this ecosystem, this is the cheapest, most reliable option for basic AI trip help.
+If you live in this ecosystem, it's a reasonable free option for basic AI trip help, though it won't pull places out of the reels you save.

 Which One to Pick